tytydraco/yessleep/out/Whenever_I_harm_another_person_the_same_harm_comes_to_me.md

 There has always been a sinister aspect to the retribution that the universe has dealt.
 I have thought that since the very beginning.
 I remember when I insulted my classmate and first noticed Karma’s cold touch.
 I remember the boy who insulted me in the same way.
 There was something emotionless and evil about the vitriol that he spewed from his mouth.
 It was almost as if he were a puppet for something far greater than either of us.

 I have always tried to reassure myself that I can stay safe if I just treat others well.
-I just have to avoid harming others.
+I just have to avoid harming people.
 I thought I could lead a relatively normal life.
 As I said, I’m a good person.
-I try not to harm people.
-Most of the harm I’ve caused has been minor and accidental.
+I try not to cause harm.
+Most of the harm I’ve inflicted has been minor and accidental.

 Last night, however, everything changed.